Bernardo de Gálvez: Legacy

 In 1911, the Hotel Galvez was built in Galveston Avenue P, where the hotel is located, is known as Bernardo de Galvez Avenue.
 The hotel was added to the National Register of Historic Places on 4 April 1979.

 On December 16, 2014, the United States Congress conferred honorary citizenship on Gálvez, citing him as a "hero of the Revolutionary War who risked his life for the freedom of the United States people and provided supplies, intelligence, and strong military support to the war effort."
-In 2019, the Spanish Government placed a 32 in statue of Galvez in front of the Spanish Embassy in Washington, D.C.
+In 2019, the Spanish Government placed a 32 in statue of Gálvez in front of the Spanish Embassy in Washington, D.C.
 Also, on December 9, 2014, a replica of a 1784 portrait of Gálvez by Mariano Salvador Maella—the replica of which was painted by Spanish artist Carlos Monserrate—was unveiled December 9, 2014, in Senate Foreign Relations Committee room (S-116 of the United States Capitol Building).
 This act fulfilled the May 9, 1783, resolution to display such a portrait of de Gálvez in Congress.

 In June 2024, the USS Galvez (FFG-67), a Constellation-class frigate, was named after him.
+FFG-67 was cancelled along with the rest of Constellation-class frigates in November 2025.